 Return to school

 Following the recent announcement from the Deputy First Minister in the return of schools, we are delighted to bring you more details on our plans to reinstate education for young people in East Ayrshire.

-Download our wellbeing renewal guide (PDF 1.03Mb) on supporting worries children might have about returning to school.
+Help and advice on supporting worries children might have about school.

 School meals pre-order portal

 From Wednesday 12 August 2020, our Catering Service will be introducing a Pre-order Portal for school meals in secondary schools.
 This can be accessed using an activation code which has been emailed to pupils' Glow accounts.
 Find out how to pre-order school meals on our school meals pre-order portal page.

 Exam update, Friday 30 October

 The Depute First Minister has confirmed that there will be no external coursework or examinations for National 5 courses with results being based on teacher judgement, supported by assessment resources and quality assurance.
 Examinations at Higher and Advanced Higher levels are currently being scheduled to take place, beginning on 13 May 2021.

 SQA will soon publish subject specific guidance on the work that learners need to complete for each course and level.
 Public health advice will be reviewed at key checkpoints throughout the session up to the February break to assess the health situation and its impact on the plans for exams.